Are you planning an estate?

 Notify the federal government of a death

 If you die without leaving a will, the government may assume ownership of your property.
-Make sure to notify the appropriate agencies of your death so that any assets you leave can be distributed as you wished.
+Make sure to notify the appropriate agencies of your death so that any assets you leave can be distributed as you wish.